wormhole-foundation/example-nativeswap-usdc/README.md

 ### Details

-Using liquidity of native vs USDC (i.e. the USDC highway), one can swap from native A on chain A to native B on chain B. For this specific example, we demonstrate a swap between any combination of ETH (Goerli testnet) and AVAX (Fuji testnet).
+Using liquidity of native vs USDC (i.e. the USDC highway), one can swap from native A on chain A to native B on chain B. For this specific example, we demonstrate a swap between ETH (Goerli testnet) and AVAX (Fuji testnet).
 We wrote example smart contracts to interact with Uniswap V3 and Uniswap V2 forks.
 Any DEX can be used to replace our example as long as the swap for a particular DEX has all of its parameters to perform the swap(s).

 A protocol that hosts NativeSwap is expected to run its own relayer to enhance its user experience by only requiring a one-click transaction to perform the complete swap.
 Otherwise the user will have to perform an extra transaction to manually allow the final swap.